Coronavirus (COVID-19) and polycystic kidney disease

 Please do not rely on this page for information and advice as it is likely to become out of date quickly.

-This page was written based on the latest information from NHS England, Public Health England, the World Health Organization, the European Centre for Disease Control and Prevention, the Renal Association, Kidney Care UK, the British Transplantation Society, NHS Blood and Transplant, The Transplantation Society, European Society of Cardiology, European Renal Association – European Dialysis and Transplant Association, tolvaptan patient information leaflet.
+This page was written based on the latest information from the Cabinet Office, NHS England, NHS Digital, Public Health England, the Renal Association, Kidney Care UK, the British Transplantation Society, NHS Blood and Transplant, The Transplantation Society, European Society of Cardiology, Otsuka Pharmaceuticals Europe Limited, the British Association for Paediatric Nephrology, the Nephrology Journal Club (#NephJC), NHS Inform Scotland, Llywodraeth Cymru Welsh Government, Community NI, and leading experts in kidney disease.